Project Principal Investigator: Prof. Raj Ramesar

-Research Nurse: Sr. Gameda Benefeld
+Research Nurse and MSc (Genetic Counselling) Student: Sr. Gameda Benefeld

-MSc (Med) Student: Ms. Tshegofatso Pelego
+MSc (Med) Student: Ms. Nicole Midgley

 The Retinal Research Group

-The identification of the specific mutation (and understanding of its biology) in every individual with an inherited RDD in SA, should provide the basis for establishing a solid foundation for the management of families with these genetic eye conditions and eventually, for possible future treatment options.
+The identification of the specific mutation (and understanding of its biology) in every individual with an inherited IRD in SA, should provide the basis for establishing a solid foundation for the management of families with these genetic eye conditions and eventually, for possible future treatment options.

-Early identification and management may be the key to delaying the onset of the serious blinding complications of some of these RDDs.
+Early identification and management may be the key to delaying the onset of the serious blinding complications of some of these IRDs.
 Patients who know their status and understand their disease are well placed to receive training, while still sighted, for the years of visual impairment which remain ahead.
 Furthermore, patients who know their specific gene mutation have an established route to receive medical assistance, and are the most likely to benefit from timeous intervention.
 Knowing the exact mutation causing the blindness is an absolute prerequisite to participate in any gene-based therapy clinical trials.

-We research the following RDDs interchangeably, moving our research focus every few years depending on international findings and technological advances: Retinitis Pigmentosa (dominant, recessive and X-linked forms), Macular Degeneration (including Stargardt disease), Leber Congenital Amaurosis and Usher syndrome.
-Our current research includes:
+We research the following IRDs interchangeably, moving our research focus every few years depending on international findings and technological advances: Retinitis Pigmentosa (dominant, recessive and X-linked forms), Macular Degeneration (including Stargardt disease), Leber Congenital Amaurosis and Usher syndrome.

 – Understanding the molecular pathogenesis of mutations in the CA4 and PRPF8 genes

-- View the Retinal Degeneration Fact-sheet (2014)
+- View the Retinal Degeneration Fact-sheet

-- View the Retina Enews 2013 update
+- View the Retina South Africa E-NEWS updates

 TO PARTICIPATE IN THE RESEARCH PROGRAMME

 There is no guarantee that by participating in the research programme, a family’s genetic mutation(s) will be identified.
-We do, however, endeavour to translate any diagnostic results arising from the research to participants (see point C below).
+We do, however, endeavour to translate any diagnostic results arising from the research to participants (see point F below).

 Research testing costs were historically covered by the research programme, funded by Retina SA, and undertaken at UCT.
 Genetic counselling and testing costs will no longer be covered by the research programme.
 Individuals can be seen for referral and counselling via the state services or as private referrals at their own cost, and the genetic test results will only be issued in the diagnostic setting outlined below.
 NO research results will be reported on.
-Genetic counselling and diagnostic testing costs will not be covered by the UCT research programme from 2013.
+Genetic counselling and diagnostic testing costs will not be covered by the UCT research programme (since 2013).
 Costs are to be borne by the individual concerned and must be discussed up front.
 Arrangements must be made for payment of the testing costs before the blood is sent to the laboratory, in accordance with Retina SA’s protocols.
 Testing may also be arranged through other laboratories at the request of the counsellor and/or patient.
 However, it needs to be noted that other laboratories may need extra time to prepare for the necessary testing.

-Three types of diagnostic testing are available:
+These types of diagnostic testing are available:

-b) “Quick 7” testing: Our previous research, undertaken using the ABCA4 microarray chip from Asper Ophthalmics (above) revealed that, although there are >600 mutations in ABCA4, there are seven common mutations in South African individuals of Afrikaner descent, who suffer from Stargardt disease.
+D) “Quick 7” testing: Our previous research indicated that there are seven common mutations in South African individuals of Afrikaner descent who suffer from Stargardt disease.
 We have established that about 5% of individuals in this demographic group are carriers of these mutations.
-We have thus developed a test to screen for these 7 mutations.
-The Quick 7 test takes about 6 weeks and is only offered to Stargardts patients of Afrikaner ancestry.
-Approximately 40% of these patients are molecularly diagnosed using this test, which is less effective in other populations or for other RDDs.
+Testing for these seven mutations (namely the "Quick 7" test ) is available directly via the National Health Laboratory Service (NHLS).
+The Quick 7 test takes about 6 weeks and is only offered to Stargardt patients of Afrikaner ancestry.
+Approximately 40-50% of these patients are molecularly diagnosed using this test.
+The test is less effective in other populations or for other IRDs.
 For information about this testing option, please contact Retina South Africa.
-“Quick 7” testing is also available directly via the National Health Laboratory Service (NHLS).

 The diagnostic testing, and then the delivery of genetic results to individuals, is according to a very strict protocol, as follows: